michaelemery/staticanalysis/checker/nullness/results/README.md

 | Method Call | 1:TP | 1:FN | 1:FN |
 | Reflection | 1:TP 3:FP | 1:FN | 1:FN|

-> **Note:** Errors or warnings identified that are irrelevanrt to the test are not assessed.
+> **Note:** Irrelevant errors or warnings that are justifiably identified are not assessed.